GENERAL TERMS AND CONDITIONS

 PRICES – PAYMENT TERMS

-In case the buyer does not attend to his obligation to take possession of the object of purchase despite of the communication of a deadline by the seller by a registered letter or by fax, the seller has the right to withdraw from the contract and to demand compensation for damage.
+In case the buyer does not attend to his obligation to take possession of the object of purchase despite of the communication of a deadline by the seller by a registered letter, the seller has the right to withdraw from the contract and to demand compensation for damage.

 RESERVATION OF OWNERSHIP – LIEN

-In case the buyer breaches his duty resulting from the reservation of ownership or in case he does not pay the price in form of the agreed rate payments, the seller has the right to demand, by registered letter or fax, the immediate restitution of the object of purchase at the expense of the buyer.
+- In case the buyer breaches his duty resulting from the reservation of ownership or in case he does not pay the price in form of the agreed rate payments, the seller has the right to demand, by registered letter, the immediate restitution of the object of purchase at the expense of the buyer.

 APPLICABLE LAW – PLACE OF FULFILLMENT – PLACE OF JURISDICTION